Security

 -> script tags removed

--> OOB invocation nodes processed / removed
+-> directive nodes removed

 -> sanitized HTML applied by swapThis is an important guardrail because the runtime is inserting returned HTML into a live document rather than navigating to a whole new page.

-9. What Gets Sanitized
+10. What Gets Sanitized

 In practical terms, Heimdall’s runtime sanitization applies to HTML coming back from Heimdall interaction responses: normal action responses, error responses that are surfaced back through the runtime, and OOB payload fragments before they are inserted.